HSA Education Center for Individuals

 - A person may not be covered by other medical insurance, such as that of a spouse, unless it is also a Qualified High Deductible Health Plan (Dental, Vision, and Workers Comp coverage does not effect this eligibility)

-If you have questions about whether or not your coverage is “Qualified” please ask your Human Resources representative, or your insurance agent for details.
+If you have questions about whether or not your coverage is “Qualified” please ask your Human Resources representative, or your insurance agent.
 They will be able to give you a copy of your Plan Summary Document, detailing your coverage.

 Using Your Health Savings Account